reacton-js/creaton/README.md

 }
 ```

 The **$$()** method is a shorthand analog of the [querySelectorAll()](https://javascript.info/searching-elements-dom#querySelectorAll) method and is used for quick access to a component's DOM element.
-For closed components, calling this method from outside of static methods raises an error message.
+For closed components, calling this method from outside of static methods returns «null».

 For example, to iterate over a collection of elements: